near/discovery-docs/docs/discovery/components/widget.md

 `Widgets` are the smallest unit of a frontend in Discovery.
 Similar to React components, they are written using a limited version of [JSX](https://reactjs.org/docs/introducing-jsx.html).

-The code is executed in custom Virtual Machine to create a secure sandbox, thus ensuring the widgets can't access local storage or cookies.
+The code is executed in custom Virtual Machine to create a secure sandbox, thus ensuring the components can't access local storage or cookies.

 ---

-## Creating a Widget
+## Creating a Component

 To create a `widget` you simply need to write valid JSX code, i.e. a mixture of HTML and JS.